Ohio University: 19th century to present

 Ohio University was closed between 1843 and 1848.
 Women were first admitted to the university in 1868.
-In 1874, the Ohio General Assembly created the new Ohio State University in Columbus under the Morrill Act of 1862.
+In 1874, the Ohio General Assembly created the new Ohio State University in Columbus as a land grant school upon passage of the Morrill Act of 1862.
 At that time some representatives proposed that both Ohio University and Miami University be demoted to preparatory schools.
 In 1880, it was instead suggested that Ohio and Miami be merged directly with Ohio State, but the 1896 Sleeper Bill, introduced by Athenian David L. Sleeper, the speaker of the Ohio House of Representatives, provided annual support for the university; this set the precedent for continuing state support of Ohio University.
 A second challenge was defeated in 1906.

 The 20th century saw dramatic growth in student enrollment, academic offerings, and research facilities.
 Between 1955 and 1970, undergraduate enrollment tripled from 7,000 to 20,000.
 During this era, the campus grew, with the construction of 25 new dormitories located on two new residential college greens, with radio and television stations, research and classroom facilities, and the construction of the 13,000-seat Convocation Center arena.
-Ohio University ranks among the top 25 largest residential college campuses in the United States, and the 5th largest in total campus size after acquiring acreage from adjacent hilltop properties in the 1990s.
+Ohio University ranks among the top 25 largest residential college campuses in the United States.